MegaFon seeks IPO investors with governance pledge

 "Corporate governance is very important to MegaFon," the statement said, adding the make-up of the company's board would reflect this.

-The group's majority shareholder Alisher Usmanov would be represented by a minority of three board directors, and the majority would be made up of two independent directors and two representatives of Nordic telecoms group Teliasonera TLSN.ST, which owns 35.6 percent, it said.
+The group's majority shareholder Alisher Usmanov would be represented by a minority of three board directors, and the majority would be made up of two independent directors and two representatives of Nordic telecoms group Teliasonera, which owns 35.6 percent, it said.

 Sources in Moscow financial circles struggled to explain Goldman's surprise withdrawal from the IPO.
 One source familiar with the situation said on Tuesday that Goldman had stepped back due to unspecified shareholding concerns that were not related to Usmanov.

-In a recent interview with Reuters, Uzbek-born tycoon Usmanov said he would fold his stake in MegaFon and other assets, such as iron ore miner Metalloinvest MTALIM.UL, into a new holding company.
+In a recent interview with Reuters, Uzbek-born tycoon Usmanov said he would fold his stake in MegaFon and other assets, such as iron ore miner Metalloinvest, into a new holding company.

 The company, Usmanov said, would be co-owned by his partners Farhad Moshiri, with whom Usmanov owns a stake in London soccer club Arsenal, and Vladimir Skoch, father of billionaire Russian lawmaker Andrei Skoch, who helped build up Metalloinvest, the world's biggest iron ore company.